deepimane/FinanceSys-LLM-Analysizer/README.md

 * **Goal:** Develop a user interface (UI) that allows users to interact with the LLM model.
 * **Explanation:**  In this step, we'll design a user interface where users can submit queries and receive responses from the LLM.
 This could be a chatbot interface similar to OpenChat or Chauit, or another type of interface that is best suited for the Projects Colab Platform's needs.

-##  AI-powered Incident Anticipation and Proactive Problem-Solving System - Tech Stack (Detailed)
+##  AI-powered decision-making of Cost margrin Financial Prediction KPI - Tech Stack

 This section details the chosen technology stack for each development step of the AI system, with explanations for each component: